containerbuildsystem/cachi2/docs/designs/cargo-support.md

 ## The challenge and cachi2 boundaries

-Building projects that do DIRECTLY depend on both rust and python should be straighforward and similar to build with pip and cargo independently.
+Building projects that do DIRECTLY depend on both rust and python should be straightforward and similar to build with pip and cargo independently.
+The developers of those projects can easily have `requirements.txt`, `Cargo.lock`, etc readily available to them and have full control of how to build their own software.
 The challenge comes with indirect rust dependencies.
-For instance, when you project is "pure python" but have dependencies that rely on rust.
+For instance, when your project is "pure python" but have dependencies that rely on rust (like cryptography).

 In this scenario, cargo vendor won't help unless you have all sources available.
 Also, users don't have a way to explicitly declare those dependencies, and, henceforth, aren't necessarily doing reproducible builds.

+Another issue is how to configure cargo, something those developers are not even calling directly - that will be made by the python build backend (hopefully `maturin` or `setuptools-rust`).

 In the following sections we are going to expose a bit of how `maturin` and `setuptools-rust` are configured in order to come with ideas on how to tackle the problem of FINDING rust dependencies